Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services

 \subsubsection{Impact of Inverter size}

 Inverter size plays a crucial role in available DER capability.
-Table \ref{tab:RPFR_invsize} compare the $RPFR$ for different inverter sizes during peak solar generation.
-Inverters with no oversize and with no curtailment results in zero flexibility region, however, the flexibility can be increased by real power curtailment as shown in the Table \ref{tab:RPFR_invsize} (row 2).
-It shows the trade-off between oversizing and curtailment to achieve desired flexibility during peak solar as both options have economic cost associated.
-This trade-off is also relevant while complying to the integration standard 1547-2018 as discussed in the next section.
+Table \ref{tab:RPFR_invsize} compares the $RPFR$ for different inverter sizes during peak solar generation.
+Inverters with no oversize at peak generation resuls in no headroom leading to zero flexibility region.
+However, the headroom can be increased by freeing up the inverter capacity via either cutailment or storage as shown in the Table \ref{tab:RPFR_invsize} (row 2).
+To realize headroom, Table \ref{tab:RPFR_invsize} shows the trade-off between oversizing and curtailment, to achieve desired flexibility during peak solar generation.
+This trade-off is also relevant to comply to the integration standard 1547-2018 as discussed in the next section.